 Parking Space, Handicapped.
-A handicapped parking space is an offstreet parking space which is reserved for persons who are physically disabled or handicapped.
+Handicapped parking space means an offstreet parking space which is reserved for persons who are physically disabled or handicapped.

 Parking Space, Offstreet.
 Offstreet parking space means a space adequate for parking a standard size automobile with room for opening doors on both sides, together with properly related access to a public street or alley and maneuvering room.